-- 18. Complete the installation procedure.
-You can run the OAuth tool, which obtains the access token necessary to retrieve information from Yammer. - To run the OAuth tool, select the Run OAuth tool check box, and click Next.
+- 18. Complete the installation procedure. - If you are retrieving information from a single Google Drive you can run the OAuth tool, which obtains the access token necessary to retrieve information.
+To run the OAuth tool, select the Run OAuth tool check box, and click Next.

-Your default web browser opens to the Yammer web site, so that you can authorize the connector to access Yammer.
+Your default web browser opens to the Google Drive web site, so that you can authorize the connector to access Google Drive.

-After you authorize the connector, the OAuth tool obtains the access token from Yammer and creates a file named oauth.cfg, in the connector's installation folder.
-This file contains the parameters required by the connector to authenticate with Yammer.
-The default connector configuration automatically imports these parameters (for information about how to include configuration parameters from other files, see Include an External Configuration File, on page 21).
+After you authorize the connector, the OAuth tool obtains the access token from Google Drive and creates a file named oauth.cfg, in the connector's installation folder.
+This file contains the parameters required by the connector to authenticate with Google Drive.
+The default connector configuration automatically imports these parameters (for information about how to include configuration parameters from other files, see Include an External Configuration File, on page 25).

 You can now configure fetch tasks.
-For information about how to do this, see Use the Connector, on page 44.
+For information about how to do this, see Use the Connector, on page 49.

-• To finish installing the connector without running the OAuth tool, clear the Run OAuth tool check box and click Next followed by Finish.
-For information about how to run the OAuth tool at a later time, see Configure OAuth Authentication, on the next page.
+If you are retrieving information from the users in a G Suite domain, or if you would prefer to run the OAuth configuration tool at a later time, clear the Run OAuth tool check box and click Finish.
+For information about how to configure OAuth authentication, see Configure OAuth Authentication, on the next page.

-Install Yammer Connector on Linux
+Install Google Drive Connector on Linux

-To install the Yammer Connector, use the following procedure.
+To install the Google Drive Connector, use the following procedure.

-To install Yammer Connector on Linux
+To install Google Drive Connector on Linux

-- 1. Open a terminal in the directory in which you have placed the installer, and run the following command: - ./ConnectorName\VersionNumber\Platform.exe --mode text - 2.
-Follow the on-screen instructions.
-For information about the options that are specified during installation, see Install Yammer Connector on Windows.
+- Open a terminal in the directory in which you have placed the installer, and run the following command: - ./ConnectorName_VersionNumber_Platform.exe --mode text - Follow the on-screen instructions.
+For information about the options that are specified during installation, see Install Google Drive Connector on Windows.
 For more information about installing IDOL components, refer to the IDOL Getting Started Guide.